MachineHunter/SafeExecute/README_EN.md

 * Understand Program Content
 * User-Friendly Suggestion System

-Compared to Anti-Malware or Anti-Virus system which often scan and detect executables in your computer, SafeExecute is a portable tool that does dynamic detection without using any dataset and Internet to support its functioning.
-For instance, Anti-Malware software may able to erase files when detect something malicious, however, the software does not tell the reason being suspicious, so if user wants to learn more about some malicious files, SafeExecute is the best choice that protect user by assisting user during the execution and provide an option to interrupt the target executables when found suspicious Windows API being called, also they can decide whether to continue or not by themselves, without any third-party's suggestions or judgements.
+Compared to Anti-Malware or Anti-Virus system which often scan and detect executables in your computer, SafeExecute Samurai is a portable tool that does dynamic detection without using any dataset and Internet to support its functioning.
+For instance, Anti-Malware software may able to erase files when detect something malicious, however, the software does not tell the reason being suspicious, so if user wants to learn more about some malicious files, SafeExecute Samurai is the best choice that protect user by assisting user during the execution and provide an option to interrupt the target executables when found suspicious Windows API being called, also they can decide whether to continue or not by themselves, without any third-party's suggestions or judgements.
 It's also a good tool for experienced researchers and programmers to investigate Windows executables!